okiba-gang/okiba/packages/arrays/README.md

 ### Installation

-You can grab it as an `npm` package
+You can grab it as a `npm` package
 ```bash
 npm i --save @okiba/arrays
 ```